-It’s a civilized, genial city with unexpected charm, bathed in a new spirit of dynamism: investment is pouring in, new buildings are going up, neighbourhoods are being rejuvenated and the city is humming with cafés, galleries and commerce.
+It’s an approachable city with unexpected charm, bathed in a new spirit of dynamism: investment is pouring in, new buildings are going up, neighbourhoods are being rejuvenated and the city is humming with cafés, galleries and commerce.
 If you’re dreaming of medieval mosques, gloomy spice bazaars and fading romance, go elsewhere; if you want a handle on how a young, buzzy Arab capital is making its way in the world, Amman is for you.

-Amman is a thoroughly twentieth-century invention: it was little more than an unregarded rural village when Emir Abdullah chose it to be his new capital in 1921.
+Amman is a thoroughly twentieth-century invention: it was only a small town when Emir Abdullah chose it to be his new capital in 1921.

 The sense of Amman being a village-made-good is highlighted when you spend some time on the busy Downtown streets.
 Here the weight of history that is a constant presence in the heart of many Middle Eastern cities is absent.
 Amman, instead, is distinguished by a quick-witted self-reliance.
 This energy stems in large part from displacement: most Ammanis identify themselves as originating from somewhere else.
 Circassians, Iraqis and above all Palestinians have arrived in the city in large numbers, voluntarily or forcibly exiled from their homelands – and joined, in the last few years, by post-conflict Syrians and Sudanese.